besharpsrl/blog-serverless-backend-nodejs/README.md

 [Serverless framework](https://github.com/serverless/serverless) comes in our help to easily manage our cloud infrastructure.

-Thanks to the configuration defined in the serverless.yml file, we will have an API Gateway with single resource which proxies the API calls to the proper Express route.
+Thanks to the configuration defined in the serverless.yml file, we are going to create an API Gateway with single resource which proxies the API calls to the proper Express route.

 ## AWS configuration